notsnapback/openshift-sno-pxe-vagrant-lab/README.md

 - VirtualBox + Vagrant installed on your host.
 - RHEL-based PXE server with `httpd`, `tftp-server`, `dhcp-server` configured.

+## Background: What is RHCOS (and why we PXE-boot it)

+**Red Hat Enterprise Linux CoreOS (RHCOS)** is the operating system used for OpenShift control-plane nodes.
+Worker nodes can be either RHCOS or RHEL, but RHCOS is usually preferred because it’s managed by the cluster and kept consistent across all nodes.

+RHCOS is built from RHEL components, but it’s delivered as an image with **controlled immutability**: most of the system isn’t changed by hand on the host.
+Instead, it’s configured through **Ignition** on first boot and then managed by the cluster’s **Machine Config Operator (MCO)** afterward.
+The result is simpler, safer lifecycle management—configuration, updates, and upgrades are coordinated by OpenShift rather than applied manually on each node.

+In this lab we **PXE-boot** the RHCOS installer artifacts (`vmlinuz`, `initrd.img`, and `rootfs.img`) so the node can fetch Ignition data and join the cluster with the desired configuration from day one.

 ## Topology

 "insert <diagram> here"